a2wd/HaskellProblems/README.md

 `isValid` defines a function that takes an integer and returns boolean true/false if it validates as a credit card number.

 `numValid creditCards` runs a series of possible credit cards against the `isValid` function and returns the number that satisfy its check.

+## Lab 03 - Higher Order Functions & Function Composition

+A series of problems involving higher order functions and function composition in Haskell.